lxqt/pcmanfm-qt/README.md

 ### Binary packages

-Official binary packages are available in Arch Linux, Debian (as of Debian stretch), Fedora (version 0.10.0 only so far) and openSUSE (Leap and Tumbleweed).
+Official binary packages are available in Arch Linux, Debian, Fedora and openSUSE (Leap and Tumbleweed) and most other distributions.

 ## Usage